openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 into the Heka pipeline.
 The rules are either threshold monitoring alarms or aggregation and correlation rules.
-Both are declaratively defined in YAML(tm) files that you can modify.
+Both are declaratively defined in YAML(tm) files that can be modified.
-Those rules are executed by a collection of Heka filter plugins written in Lua that are organised according to a configurable processing workflow.
+Those rules are executed by a collection of Heka filter plugins written in Lua organised according to a configurable processing workflow.

-We call these plugins the *AFD plugins* for Anomaly and Fault Detection plugins and the *GSE plugins* for Global Status Evaluation plugins.
+These plugins are called *AFD plugins* for Anomaly and Fault Detection plugins and *GSE plugins* for Global Status Evaluation plugins.

-Both the AFD and GSE plugins in turn create metrics called the *AFD metrics* and the *GSE metrics* respectively.
+Both the AFD and GSE plugins create metrics called respectively the *AFD metrics* and the *GSE metrics*.

 .. figure:: ../../images/AFD_and_GSE_message_flow.*